Undermining the Constitution: The US Administration's Attack on the Rule of Law

 - Deported a Rhode Island doctor with a valid visa despite a court order that she not be removed until a hearing be held.
 The Constitution does not allow the president to defy court orders.

 - The Trump Administration deported a man legally residing in the United States due to, by their own admission, an “administrative error.”
 The man fled gang violence in El Salvador and was granted protections from being returned to that country by a federal judge in 2019.
 The government has no evidence of their claim the man is a gang member, other than a photo of the man’s hands digitally altered to show tattoos he does not have.
 In April, 2025, The Supreme Court ruled that the administration must “facilitate [his] release from custody in El Salvador.”
-The government has taken no actions to facilitate the man’s release.
+The government has taken no actions to facilitate the man’s release, despite President Trump saying he could bring the man back to the U.S. with one phone call.
 The Constitution does not allow the president to defy court orders.

 - On March 15, 2025, President Trump ordered the arrest and deportation of hundreds of people residing in the U.S., arguing that they were members of a violent Venezuelan gang.
 Before the planes carrying these deportees landed, a federal judge ordered that the planes be turned around because the Administration had failed to respect the individuals’ due process and provide a hearing.
 Government officials ignored these orders and allowed the planes to continue their flight.
 The Constitution does not allow the president to defy court orders.